 Nutrition Per Serving (Estimate)

-If you are enjoying this vegan Red Kidney Bean Soup with Orzo recipe, also check out:
+If you're enjoying this Kidney Bean Soup with orzo and spinach recipe, also check out:

 Tried this soup for the first time this week.
 Very easy to put together and inexpensive, too, which is a bonus given the dramatic increase in grocery costs.
 Absolutely loved this dish, as did my husband and daughter (she ate all three of the leftovers!!).
 Thanks for sharing this delicious recipe.
 I followed it exactly, with no substitutions or variations, but would like to try it with brown rice as well.